About us

 Urban development in different social and spatial contexts represents a major challenge - whether in municipal planning practice or in research and teaching at universities.
 It is not only due to global urbanization trends that cities today find themselves in international contexts and must develop a culture of global responsibility.
 The world's cities offer an extensive portfolio of differing problems and solutions that need to be explored, examined and evaluated.

-We are looking forward to the new semester.
+We are looking forward to the further development of the projects throughout the semester.

 The semester program for the upcoming semester is now online.
 Here you will find the different events and their contents.
 We are looking forward to exciting results.